jsocarras/ImageFilters/README.md

 Use the application!
 You can either upload an image file or enter the URL of an image.
 Then, click the "Apply Filters and Generate Animation" button to process the image.

-This application was created by @jsocarras.
+This application was created by @jsocarras with assitance from GPT4.